 No courses in the department currently exist with a main focus of school and stakeholder partnerships.
-Typically, this content is embedded in other courses and does not receive the emphasis and in-depth examination that can be offered in the proposed course.
-EDU 544 Classroom Teaching Strategies; EDU 522 Foundations of Diversity; MGE 571 Middle School Curriculum; and SEC 580 Curriculum integrate the importance of stakeholder partnerships, but cannot devote the time needed for in-depth analyses of methods and applications as is the intent of the proposed course content.
-IECE 523 Planning Curriculum and Instruction IECE; however, the focus is restricted to birth through kindergarten instead of P-12 as in the proposed course.
+Typically, this content is embedded in other courses and does not receive the targeted examination that can be offered in the proposed course.
+EDU 544 Classroom Teaching Strategies; EDU 522 Foundations of Diversity; MGE 571 Middle School Curriculum; and SEC 580 Curriculum integrate the importance of stakeholder partnerships, but cannot devote the time needed for the examination of methods and applications as is the intent of the proposed course content.
+IECE 523 Planning Curriculum and Instruction provides this content; however, the focus is restricted to birth through kindergarten instead of P-12 as in the proposed course.